simonegiacomelli/proxmox-firewall-updater/README.md

 (crontab -l 2>/dev/null; echo "*/5 * * * * /usr/bin/env python3 $(pwd)/update_firewall_aliases.py 2>&1 | logger -t update_firewall_aliases.py") | crontab -
 ```

+The cron daemon will log the execution of the script to the system log which is usually too verbose.
+If you want to avoid this, you can use the scheduling explained in the next section.

 ### Scheduling without Cron

 If you prefer to avoid verbose cron job logs, you can create a script with a loop that runs the script every 5 minutes.
 To activate this script, add it to the @reboot cron job:

 ```bash
 echo "while true; do (python3 $(pwd)/update_firewall_aliases.py | logger -t update_firewall_aliases.py); sleep 300; done" > firewall_aliases_updater_forever.sh